Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

 **[4.
 Data-Science-Projects](#data-science-projects)**: This branch showcases independent data science projects I’ve undertaken, spanning various domains and technical topics.
 Divided into categories like Data Visualization, EDA, Machine Learning, NLP, Deep Learning, and Time Series Analysis, these projects highlight my proficiency in using advanced data science techniques to tackle real-world challenges.

-Each branch is divided into **subdirectories**, and each subdirectory contains **notebooks (leaves)** representing individual projects or assignments.
-Below is a detailed overview of each branch.
+Each branch is organized into subdirectories, with each subdirectory containing notebooks (leaves) that represent individual projects or assignments.
+This tree structure provides a comprehensive view of my skills and growth in data science, making it easy to explore each stage of my journey.

 ________________________________________